Voting machine makers appeal Wisconsin nondisclosure ruling

 Voting machine manufacturers Electronic Systems & Software and Dominion Voting Systems sued to block Stein’s auditors from commenting publicly on their findings.
 A Madison judge ruled in December that Stein’s people can offer opinions but not reveal proprietary information.

-ES&S and Dominion filed notice of an appeal with the District 4 Court of Appeals on Friday.
-They plan to file their arguments next week.
+ES&S and Dominion filed notice of an appeal on Friday.
+The companies’ attorney, Michael S. Maistelman, says they have 40 days to file briefs outlining their arguments.

 Most Read Nation & World Stories